Atharva377/Recipe_Manager_App/README.md

 # CookBook by Atharva-Your Personal Recipe Collection

+A project built with a strong focus on Outcome, Accountability, and delivering a highly User-Friendly experience.

 A fully functional, browser-based recipe management application built with vanilla HTML, CSS, and JavaScript.
 Manage, search, organize recipes, plan meals, and generate shopping lists—all in your browser with no server required.

 **Go to Atharva's CookBook:** https://atharva377.github.io/Recipe_Manager_App/